 From March of 2008 until June of 2014 I was a Strategic Advisor at Citigroup, where I worked on innovation and technology initiatives including the transition to mobile digital money and payments.

 Since 2005 I've been writing a weekly blog, irvingwb.com; in April of 2012 I became a regular contributor to the Wall Street Journal’s CIO Journal.

-I am Visiting Lecturer at MIT's Sloan School of Management and Engineering Systems Division; Executive-in-Residence at NYU’s Center for Urban Science and Progress; Senior Fellow at the Levin Institute of the State University of New York; and Adjunct Professor in the Innovation and Entrepreneurship Group at the Imperial College Business School.
+I am Visiting Lecturer at MIT's Sloan School of Management and Engineering Systems Division; Executive-in-Residence at NYU’s Center for Urban Science and Progress; and Adjunct Professor in the Innovation and Entrepreneurship Group at the Imperial College Business School.
 I am a member of the Board of Directors of Inno360, ID³ and CNRI, the InnoCentive Advisory Board, the Visiting Committee for the Physical Sciences Division at the University of Chicago, and the Advisory Board of USC's Annenberg Innovation Lab.

 I served on and later became co-chair of the President’s Information Technology Advisory Committee from 1997 to 2001, and was a founding member of the Computer Sciences and Telecommunications Board of the National Research Council in 1986.
 I am a former member of University of Chicago Board of Governors for Argonne National Laboratories, the Board of Overseers for Fermilab, and BP's Technology Advisory Council.
-A few years ago, I was elected a Fellow of the American Academy of Arts and Sciences.
+I am a Fellow of the American Academy of Arts and Sciences as well as a Fellow of London's Royal Society of Arts.
 Having been born in Cuba and come to the US at the age of 15, I was named 2001 Hispanic Engineer of the Year.
 I have an M.S. and Ph.
 D. in physics from the University of Chicago.